mszegedy/plea/story/ch-3.md

 "Bullshit, you absolutely do _not_ get used to the itching, that's _such_ a bald-faced lie," said Alexey.
 "But your body sort of reacts less over time.
 I don't think my mother's bites were even inflamed anymore."

+"Says Alexey Pankratyevitch _Balandin_," said Sofia with a slight smile.

 "Well, whatever.
 So, anyone got a key?" asked Artemis.

 "Mom gave me one," said Sofia.